npl0204/npl0204/README.md

 🛠 I’m currently working ...
 - as research assistant @ [Prof. Shadi Rezapour's lab](https://www.shadirezapour.com/about)
-- on a research project with [Prof. Hegler Tissot](http://hextrato.com/) and
+- on a research project with [Prof. Hegler Tissot](http://hextrato.com/)

 💞️ In the past I've worked at ...
 - Data Analyst @ Covid-19 NanoCovax Vaccines and Vinmec Healthcare System